MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/Onboard-Windows-10-multi-session-device.md

 ### Scenario 3: Onboarding using management tools

+> [!TIP]
+> After onboarding the device, you can choose to run a detection test to verify that the device is properly onboarded to the service.
+For more information, see [Run a detection test on a newly onboarded Microsoft Defender for Endpoint device](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/run-detection-test).

 If you plan to manage your machines using a management tool, you can onboard devices with Microsoft Endpoint Configuration Manager.
 For more information, see: [Onboard Windows 10 devices using Configuration Manager](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-sccm)

 > [!WARNING]
-> If you plan to use [Attack Surface reduction Rules](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction), please note that rule “[Block process creations originating from PSExec and WMI commands](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction#block-process-creations-originating-from-psexec-and-wmi-commands)" should not be used as it is incompatible with management through Microsoft Endpoint Manager because this rule blocks WMI commands the Configuration Manager client uses to function correctly.
+> If you plan to use [Attack Surface reduction Rules](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction), the rule “[Block process creations originating from PSExec and WMI commands](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction#block-process-creations-originating-from-psexec-and-wmi-commands)" should not be used as it is incompatible with management through Microsoft Endpoint Manager because this rule blocks WMI commands the Configuration Manager client uses to function correctly.

-> [!TIP]
-> After onboarding the device, you can choose to run a detection test to verify that the device is properly onboarded to the service.
-For more information, see [Run a detection test on a newly onboarded Microsoft Defender for Endpoint device](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/run-detection-test).

 ## Tagging your machines when building your image